Avoid misuse of 911

 Do not let children play with old cell phones

 Never give old cell phones to children to use as toys.
 If a phone has a battery in it, even if it doesn’t have a contract or service or it’s out of minutes, it can still dial 911.
-And if a child presses all the keys on the key pad, the phone will dial 911.

 If you accidentally dial 911, remain on the line